 Withdraw Your Child From School Legally, Safely — and Without Paying Unfair Notice Fees

 The step-by-step 2025/2026 Blueprint for South African parents.
-Includes exact email scripts, BELA Act compliance checklists, and the Consumer Protection Act template to legally limit your private school notice period to just 20 business days.
+Built around the Two-Path Exit Framework — the only withdrawal guide that maps both the formal registration route and the constitutional delay route, side by side, with exact templates for each.
+Includes fill-in-the-blank email scripts, BELA Act compliance checklists, and the Consumer Protection Act notice that legally limits your private school's notice period to just 20 business days.

 The Problem: You Know You Need to Leave.
 You Don't Know How to Do It Safely.